 What can go wrong?

-Excessive head and neck bend or the wrong bend altogether in travers is usually a result of poor riding.
+Excessive head and neck bend in travers, or the wrong bend altogether, is usually a result of poor riding.
 Go back a step by working on your leg yield and shoulder-in while checking you are maintaining the correct riding position before trying again.

 If your horse is showing not enough or too much angle, use a mirror or a knowledgeable assistant on the ground to help you find the correct angle.

 A loss of rhythm or balance can occur because not enough half-halts are being used.
 This will lead to a loss of quality in the pace.
-Frequent half-halts are essential for any lateral work, but especially when collecting a horse.
+Frequent half-halts are essential for any lateral work.

 If your horse panics, throws his head in the air and hollows, he is showing he does not understand what you want, so you need to go back a few steps and make sure you understand and are giving the correct aids.
 Aim to keep your horse in a correct soft outline throughout the exercises.